Theophilus Bamigboye

 Theophilus O Bamigboye (born 1951) is a retired Nigerian Colonel who served as Military Administrator of Bauchi State and then Osun State before the return to democracy in May 1999.
-He later entered politics, competing for governorship of Kwara State in 2007.
+He later joined politics, competing for governorship of Kwara State in 2007.

 Background and military career

 Theophilus O Bamigboye was born in 1951 in Omu-Aran in Irepodun Local Government in Kwara State.

 His brother is Brigadier General David Bamigboye, Military Governor of Kwara State from May 1967 until July 1975.

 He married the socialite Enitan Allen, who was conspicuous during his tenure as governor of Bauchi and Osun states.
-They later were divorced.
+They got divorced later.

 Theophilus O Bamigboye served as Military Administrator of Bauchi State (August 1996 - August 1998) during the military regime of General Sani Abacha.

 He invested in education, constructing primary and secondary schools buildings and providing equipment and improved incentives for teachers.
 He provided a new permanent site for Bauchi Radio Corporation (BRC).

 During his tenure Gombe State was created out of Bauchi.

 He was appointed Military Administrator of Osun State in August 1998, handing over power to the civilian governor Adebisi Akande in May 1999.